biocore/oecophylla/docs/oecophylla-cluster.rst

 reliability.
 This can include, for example, cluster status scripts that allow Snakemake to query the scheduler directly for updates on job status.

+Note that we have also included cluster-specific environment (``envs.yml``) and parameters (``tool_params.yml``) files.
+These may include things like the correct paths to centralized database installations or centralized environment config commands, and are suggested as starting points for running your own data on these clusters.

 Run the Oecophylla launch script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~